jmussman/auth0-enterprise-ldap/README.md

 You can use your own LDAP server, an Okta organization (tennt) with the LDAP server enabled, or just use the server I have set up and is publically available at ldaps://dev-43633848.oktapreview.com.
-The actual Okta organization URI must be used for LDAP, not a custom domain, which is why the random organiztion nbame in this URI (itself a free Okta developer tenant).
+The actual Okta organization URI must be used for LDAP, not a custom domain, which is why the random organiztion name in this URI (itself a free Okta developer tenant).
 This LDAP server is secure: none of the users defined below for authentication can log into the tenant itself, they cannot reach the Okta user dashboard, and their passwords cannot be changed through LDAP.